skrey/yellow-extensions/features/core/README.md

 ## How to adjust a page

-Create file `content/shared/header.md` for a header.
-Create file `content/shared/footer.md` for a footer.
-You can also create a `header.md` and `footer.md` in any other folder, then it will only be shown on pages in the same folder.
+If you want to adjust the content, then use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown).
+All content is located in your `content` folder.
+Create the file `content/shared/header.md` for a header.
+Create the file `content/shared/footer.md` for a footer.
+You can also create a header and footer in any other folder, then it will only be shown on pages in the same folder.
+Some themes have support for header, footer and sidebar.

+If you want to adjust HTML, then change the layout.
+The default layout is defined in file `system/settings/system.ini`.
+A different layout can be defined in the [settings](#settings) at the top of each page, for example `Layout: default`.
+All layout files are stored in your `system/layouts` folder.
+There's an [API for developers](https://github.com/datenstrom/yellow-extensions/tree/master/features/help), for example to create your own navigation.

+If you want to adjust CSS, then change the theme.
+The default theme is defined in file `system/settings/system.ini`.
+A different theme can be defined in the [settings](#settings) at the top of each page, for example `Theme: stockholm`.
+Strictly speaking, themes consist not only of CSS but also of fonts and other files.
+All resource files are stored in your `system/resources` folder.
+There are [themes](https://github.com/datenstrom/yellow-extensions/tree/master/themes) to download.

 ## How to make a multilingual website

 Your website comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
 The default language is defined in file `system/settings/system.ini`.
 A different language can be defined in the [settings](#settings) at the top of each page, for example `Language: en`.

-If you want to offer the entire website in multiple languages, then enable the multi language mode.
+If you want to translate the entire website into multiple languages, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Then you have to adjust the [folder structure](#folders).
 Go to your `content` folder and create a new folder for each language.

 If you want to configure text, then change the text settings.
 Open file `system/settings/text.ini` and change existing settings.
 You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/languages/english/english-language.txt) and paste them into this file.
 You can also add your own text settings, for example image captions.